jojo61/dash2ts/zattoo/README.md

 	could also run zattoostream -k <path_to_kodi> -c >channels.conf Then copy the channels you want to see (or the complete channels.conf) into the channels.conf from VDR.

-	Thats it.
+	To get the EPG Data you can run zattoostream -k <path_to_kodi> -e This will read the minimal EPG Data vor all Zattoochannels for the next 8 hours.
+	You should repeat the command every 8 Hours e.g. by a cron job.
+It is needed that the vdr is running and svdrpsend is in the PATH.

 DRM:
 ----
 	DRM with widevine is supported.
 I have tested it with MTV on Zattoo Free.
-But it seems that not all DRM Channels are working.
-If you find a Channel that works in Kodi, but does not work with zattoo, let me know.
+If you find a Channel that works in Kodi, but does not work with zattoostream, let me know.